sangayt1997/react-native-boilerplate/README.md

-# react-native-boilerplate
+### React Native Boilerplate with Native Base(UI Components framework RN)
-This project is boilerplate of react native with native base (Open source framework)
+This project is boilerplate of React Native with Native Base.